quteron/javascript-fundamentals/statements/00-Overview.md

 > This is a block.
   of several statement.
 ```
-THe *Block statement* can even have a zero number of statements, it's a valid statement too:
+The *Block statement* can even have a zero number of statements, it's a valid statement too:
 ```javascript
 {
 }